Surface Hardening – Case Hardening

 Case hardening or surface hardening is the process in which the hardness of an object’s surface (case) is enhanced while the inner core of the object remains elastic and tough.
 After this process enhances surface hardness, wear resistance, and fatigue life.
 This is accomplished by several processes, such as a carburizing or nitriding process by which a component is exposed to a carbonaceous or nitrogenous atmosphere at elevated temperatures.
 As was written, two main material characteristics are influenced:

 - Hardness and wear resistance is significantly enhanced.
 In materials science, hardness is the ability to withstand surface indentation (localized plastic deformation) and scratching.
-Hardness is probably the most poorly defined material property because it may indicate resistance to scratching, abrasion, an indentation, or even resistance to shaping or localized plastic deformation.
+Hardness is probably the most poorly defined material property because it may indicate resistance to scratching, resistance to abrasion, resistance to an indentation or even resistance to shaping or localized plastic deformation.
 Hardness is important from an engineering standpoint because resistance to wear by either friction or erosion by steam, oil, and water generally increases with hardness.

 - Toughness is not negatively influenced, and toughness is the ability of a material to absorb energy and plastically deform without fracturing.
 One definition of toughness (for high-strain rate, fracture toughness) is that it is a property that is indicative of a material’s resistance to fracture when a crack (or other stress-concentrating defects) is present.